vckyou/Reforestation/README.md

-## Which side of the chicken has more feathers?
-The outside.
+## I considered building the patio by myself.
+But I didn't have the stones.